 The application documents shall be returned to the IHF within the stipulated period.
 Member federations that submitted a letter of intent but have not returned the application documents within the stipulated period will be excluded from the bidding procedure.
-A refund of CHF 500.00 to the deposit shall be granted.

-By submitting an official bid, the member federations are confirming that they commit to hosting the World Championship, including all organisational and formal requirements as defined in this Manual, the contract and the IHF regulations.
+By submitting an official bid, the member federations are confirming that they commit to hosting the Junior/Youth World Championship, including all organisational and formal requirements as defined in this Manual, the contract and the IHF regulations.